ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Taking on responsibility voluntarily/facing the heaviest fear you can face is how you'll have your life sorted.

+Many times it's not our fault, but it's our responsibility.

 **Role Models**:  Peter Parker (Andrew Garfield), Jordan Peterson

 ## **Nirwana/Peace**: Don't suffer imagined troubles